Fine-Grained Complexity and Algorithms for the Schulze Voting Method

 We define the {\it strength of indirect comparison} of alternative $u \in A$ versus alternative $v \in A \setminus \{u\}$, denoted by $B_G(u,v) \in \{0,1,\dots,n\}$, as the weight of {\it the maximum bottleneck path} (also called widest path) from $u$ to $v$. $B_G(u,v)$ is the maximum {\it width} or {\em bottleneck} of any path from $u$ to $v$, where the width/bottleneck of a path is equal to its minimum edge weight.
 Formally $B_G(u,v) = \max_{(x_1=u,x_2,\dots,x_{k-1},x_k=v): x_j \in A} \min_{i \in \{2,3,\dots,k\}} \{ w(x_{i-1},x_i) \}$.
 (The maximum is well-defined because widest paths are simple without loss of generality, similar to shortest paths.)
 If $G$ is clear from context, we sometimes use $B(u, v)$ as well.

-A set of possible winners $\calW$ in the Schulze method consists of all $u \in A$ such that for every $v \in A$ we have $B_G(u,v) \geq B_G(v,u)$.
+A set of winners $\calW$ in the Schulze method consists of all $u \in A$ such that for every $v \in A$ we have $B_G(u,v) \geq B_G(v,u)$.
 It is known that there always exists a winner, i.e., $\calW \neq \emptyset$~\cite{Schulze11}.
-We call the elements of $\calW$ {\it the Schulze possible winners} or simply {\it the Schulze winners}.
-By $\calW(G)$ we denote a set of possible winners for a given weighted majority graph $G$.
+We call the elements of $\calW$ {\it the Schulze winners}.
+By $\calW(G)$ we denote a set of winners for a given weighted majority graph $G$.

-\schulzeaw is the problem of finding all possible winners (i.e., the set $\calW$), and \schulzew is that of finding a winner (i.e., an element from $\calW$).
-The decision version of the problem, \schulzewd~\cite{CsarLP18}, asks whether a given candidate is a possible winner.
+\schulzeaw is the problem of finding all winners (i.e., the set $\calW$), and \schulzew is that of finding a winner (i.e., an element from $\calW$).
+The decision version of the problem, \schulzewd~\cite{CsarLP18}, asks whether a given candidate is a winner.

 The Schulze method was designed as a single winner election rule, but using it we can construct a weak order over the set of all alternatives.
 Hence the Schulze method may be seen as a preference aggregation method.
 For this we define the relation $R$ such that $(u,v) \in R$ if and only if $B_G(u,v) > B_G(v,u)$.
 Note that the Schulze winners are top-ranked alternatives in the order derived from $R$.
 Also note that a proof of $\calW \neq \emptyset$ follows from transitivity of $R$~\cite[Section 4.1]{Schulze11}.